dburr/BOMAAB/README.md

 php script.
 Also change the `require_once` directives to point to where you installed the JpGraph library.

-# Alternative implementation
+# Alternate implementation using remote data fetcher

 For some reason, Apple's Autoingestion server sometimes returns empty results, as documented in [this Stack Overflow question](http://stackoverflow.com/questions/17974964/itunes-connect-autoingestion-class-doing-nothing).
 This does not always happen, nor does it happen to everyone, and sometimes (as it happened with me) BOMAAB can be running just fine for a long time and then suddenly stop working.
+In my case I have had BOMAAB running just fine on my dedicated server, when all of a sudden it stopped working and now only returns empty results; however BOMAAB runs just fine on a machine on my home network.

 For these situations I have cobbled together an alternate means of acquiring the iTC data: using a remote host over ssh.
 Use the